 - 1 c whole milk room temperature

-- ½ c condensed milk room temperature
+- ½ c sweetened condensed milk room temperature

 - 1 large egg room temperature